armankir/welcomebot/README.md

 WelcomeBot is a simple discord bot that DMs users when they join your server with a cool embed.
 It's fully customizable and free.

-# How to use WelcomeBot?
+# How do you use WelcomeBot?

 The usage of this bot is very simple!